Madhubani, India: Demographics

+Urban Haat

+The first urban haat of Bihar have built in Araria Sangram of Madhubani district, which is known as Mithilahaat, which is a park in Madhubhani, made by the Bihar State Tourism Development Corporation (BSTDC) and inaugurated by Bihar Chief Minister Nitish Kumar on January 11, 2023.

 Trade

 Laukaha is a nearby town close to the border of Nepalese town of Thadi.
 Laukaha in India and Thadi in Nepal are a part of one of the agreed route for Mutual Trade between India and Nepal and import and export to Nepal happen via Laukaha.
 Government of Nepal has set up a dedicated customs office in the town. and Government of India has set up a Land Customs Station with a Superintendent level officer.

-Kalagram Jitwarpur are Art hub of Madhubani.
-Lots of Scholars are come and research about Mithila Lokchitra.